JonKing93/DASH/docs/Tutorials/kalmanFilter/object.md

 # Overview

-The Kalman Filter class allows you to create and modify kalmanFilter objects, which can be used to run Kalman Filter analyses.
+The Kalman Filter class allows you to create and modify objects that can be used to run Kalman Filter analyses.
 When implementing a Kalman Filter, the general workflow is to

 1. Initialize a new kalmanFilter object,
 2. Provide essential inputs (prior, proxy observations, uncertainties and estimates), and